dgraph-io/cloud-docs/content/advanced-queries.md

 *You can now [embed DQL queries inside your GraphQL schema](https://dgraph.io/docs/graphql/custom/graphqlpm), which is recommended for most use cases.
 The rest of this document covers how to connect to your Slash GraphQL backend with existing Dgraph clients.*

-Slash GraphQL also supports running advanced queries using Dgraph Query Language (DQL) (previously named GraphQL+-).
+In addition to GraphQL support, Slash GraphQL also supports running advanced queries using Dgraph Query Language (DQL) (previously named GraphQL+-).
 DQL is based on GraphQL, but adds and removes features to better support graph database operations.
-Advanced users can use DQL to make queries and mutations using existing Dgraph client libraries, using either the the HTTP or gRPC endpoints.
+Advanced users can use DQL to send queries and mutations to Slash GraphQL's HTTP or gRPC endpoints using the Dgraph client libraries.
-To learn more about Dgraph's client libraries, see our [client library documentation](https://dgraph.io/docs/clients/).
+To learn more about the Dgraph client libraries, see the [client library documentation](https://dgraph.io/docs/clients/).
 To learn more about DQL, see [DQL Fundamentals](https://dgraph.io/docs/query-language/graphql-fundamentals/)..

 If you are getting started with Slash GraphQL, you should probably start out by using Dgraph's [GraphQL API](https://dgraph.io/docs/graphql/overview) instead.
-Dgraph GraphQL API lets you quickly started using Slash GraphQL before you use the advanced features available using DQL.
+Dgraph's GraphQL API lets you quickly use Slash GraphQL before moving on to the advanced features available using DQL.

 Please note that Slash GraphQL does not allow you to alter the schema or create new predicates using DQL.
 You also can't access the `/alter`